Vaping weed is very popular, but users should be aware it carries risks

 On the other hand, research on the health effects of marijuana is sparse because it remains federally illegal.
 Plus, no two vape brands are alike; there is a huge variety of products available on shelves today in the states where marijuana is legal.
 These vapes contain many other chemicals besides the drug itself that make each product different.
 And often, it's those other chemicals that prove problematic: In 2019, for example, 68 people died and thousands of others fell ill with mysterious lung damage eventually traced to e-cigarettes laced with pot and an additive called vitamin E acetate.

 Smith says that's where legalization and regulation are helpful in providing some oversight of the ingredients.
-He says each state regulates and tests what goes into vaped products, "to ensure that these products are tested, dangerous chemicals are not used and in the process," he says.
+He says each state regulates and tests what goes into vaped products "to ensure that these products are tested and dangerous chemicals are not used in the process."

-But safety testing of vaped products show many chemicals are evading those regulations, says Josh Swider, CEO of Infinite Chemical Analysis Labs, a company that chemically evaluates marijuana products in all their forms.
+But safety testing of vaped products shows many chemicals are evading those regulations, says Josh Swider, CEO of Infinite Chemical Analysis Labs, a company that chemically evaluates marijuana products in all their forms.

 Concentrated THC, concentrated chemicals